Born in Los Angeles, California, Grammy-nominated artist Alexandra Silber grew up outside Detroit, Michigan.

 Alexandra was nominated for a Grammy Award for her performance in West Side Story with the San Francisco Symphony, and performed on the 57th Grammy Award broadcast with Cheyenne Jackson.
 She also made her playwrighting debut with Dutch Kills Theatre and The Hangar Theatre, both of whom produced her adaptations of Greek tragedies Antigone and Trojan Women.
 She also played Eliza Dootlittle in My Fair Lady at The Muny in St Louis opposite Anthony Andrews.

-Alexandra is currently on Broadway as Tzeitel in the revival of Fiddler of the Roof directed by Barlett Sher, starring 6-time Tony Nominee Danny Burstein as Tevye.
+Alexandra recently completed a run on Broadway as Tzeitel in the revival of Fiddler of the Roof directed by Barlett Sher, starring 6-time Tony Nominee Danny Burstein as Tevye, followed immediately by creating the role of Countess Andreyni in Ken Ludwig's adaptation of Murder on the Orient Express at the McCarter Theater Center.